kagenocookie/ReachForGodot/README.md

 - You can specify either just the full path, or also add a label for it to make it easier to identify with a | separator, e.g. `my awesome DD2 mod|D:/mods/dd2/awesome_mod/natives/stm/`

 ## Planned and potential features
-- enums
-    - flag enums (autodetect flag enums maybe)
-    - support manually overriding enum settings (IsFlags, custom entries)
+- enums: support manually overriding enum settings (IsFlags, custom entries, friendly names)
 - support editing of as many file formats as possible
 - support serializing objects to JSON - for Content Editor integration and for upgrading changes in case of game updates
 - improvements to the packed file browser